j19sch/frogsconf/pages/register.md

 ### Let us know you’re coming

-We have decided to keep this virtual edition free of charge, but you do need to register in order to participate.
+Follow the link below to register for our lean coffee on Wednesday 8 June.

-<button><a href="https://forms.gle/PyP3uxjCeLasDkQG6" target="_blank">Register here!</a></button>
+<button><a href="https://forms.gle/vJF4sajf1iAwSBDC9" target="_blank">Register here!</a></button>

-We'll send you more details closer to the event.
+Virtual editions will always be free of charge, but you do need to register in order to participate.
+We'll only use your email to send you links to the Welo video conferencing tool and Miro collaboration tool the week of the event.